bsalimi/dcs100-fa21/HWs/HW2/hw2.md

  `hw2-1.1.sql`, `hw2-1.2.sql`, etc (see below).

-The `chinook` database is an open source SQLite database consist of information about various elements in a fictional digital music store, such as artists, albums, employees, and customers.
+The `chinook` database is an open source SQLite database consisting of information about various elements in a fictional digital music store, such as artists, albums, employees, and customers.
 This information is contained in eleven tables.

-Use the following command to connect to the `chinook` database located [here](https://drive.google.com/drive/folders/1c0lOmA1C-5UEcf--omJlF76p8bR-05fQ?usp=sharing):
+Use the following command to connect to the `chinook` database located [here](https://drive.google.com/drive/folders/1cjj39CUdctlVCCAvhD91Xc6pce0Wjzxz?usp=sharing):

 ```sqlite
 sqlite3  .../chinook.db